KarthikeyanKS00747/Conference_Management/README.md

 - **User Interaction Functions**: Functions like `orgPortal()` to provide a portal for organizers, `exploreConferences()` to allow users to explore conferences and take actions like joining or organizing them, and `page_1()` which serves as the main menu for signing in, signing up, or exiting the program.
 - **User Authentication**: `sign_in()` and `sign_up()` functions handle user authentication and registration respectively.
 - **Main Function**: The `main()` function initializes data, presents the main menu, and handles program exit.

+# Team Members and Contributions

+## Karthikeyan KS (Team Leader)
+Contribution: Managed the team, served as the team leader, wrote the main method, integrated different code modules, and addressed bugs throughout the development process.

+## S Sarvesh
+Contribution: Contributed to the development of the Date and Time class, ensuring accurate and efficient handling of date and time-related functionalities.

+## Gautham Praveen
+Contribution: Developed the User class, including its functionalities and behaviors.
+Additionally, provided essential scripts and inputs for the creation of the animated video.

+## Parth Bhavsar
+Contribution: Worked on the Organizer class, implementing features and functionalities required for managing organizers within the system.
+Also, played a significant role in editing and refining the video content.

+## Shivani Srivastava
+Contribution: Contributed to the development of the Participant class, ensuring smooth functionality and accurate representation of participant-related data.
+Additionally, conducted extensive product testing to ensure quality and reliability.

+## C Harshita
+Contribution: Worked on the Sponsor class, implementing features necessary for sponsor management within the system.
+Also, actively participated in product testing to identify and address any issues or bugs.

+## Alen Varghese Soji
+Contribution: Developed the Conference class, which encapsulates the functionality related to managing conferences within the system.
+Ensured that the conference-related features were implemented effectively and efficiently.

+## Uditanshu Mittal
+Contribution: Contributed to the development of the Venue class, which handles the management of venues for conferences and events.
+Implemented functionalities required for venue management and coordination.

+Each team member played a crucial role in different aspects of the project, contributing their expertise and efforts to achieve the project's goals effectively.